evelinavait/Multivariate-Time-Series-and-Financial-Econometrics/README.md

-## Stock market volatility analysis using MGARCH model
+## Energy and Stock Markets Volatility Analysis using MGARCH Model
 This is a project for a *Multivariate-Time-Series-and-Financial-Econometrics* course, analysing the volatility dynamics and time-varying correlations between the stock and energy markets using a Multivariate GARCH (MGARCH) model.
 The analysis employs daily financial data obtained from Yahoo Finance through the `quantmod` package in `R`.

 Two representative market indices are used: